DevOpsShiva/deploy-vsphere-cluster/README.md

-ansible playbooks to deploy a sphere cluster
+ansible playbooks to deploy a vsphere cluster